wikimedia/labs-tools-majavah-bot/readme.md

 * `majavahbot/api/` contains a framework that the rest of the bot uses.
 * `majavahbot/tasks/` contains the individual tasks that the bot can run.
-* `majavahbot/web/` contains code for the [web interface](https://majavah-bot.toolforge.org)

-There is also `cli.py`, which handles the command-line interface for running the bot and `app.py` which starts the web interface.
+There is also `cli.py`, which handles the command-line interface for running the bot.

 ## LICENSE